-It can be seen in this study that the influence of religious leaders has no significant positive effect on the intention to pay Zakat, even though it is seen from the t-statistic value, which has a positive, although not significant, nature.
-This can be interpreted as the influence of religious leaders having a positive effect on the intention to pay Zakat of professional Muzakki, but the results are not significant.
-It can be concluded that the Muzakki are not influenced by religious leaders/preachers/amil Zakat.
-They pay professional Zakat because they have to spend 2.5% of their wealth.
-This research is in line with Saad et al. (2020) and Cokrohadisumarto et al. (2020), who see that some Zakat payers (Muzakki) see that religious leaders/amil Zakat recommend paying Zakat at an amil Zakat institution, whereas they see that distribution by amil Zakat institutions is not evenly distributed for them.
-In this scenario, it is clear that the amil Zakat institution or Zakat management agency lacks reports on the impact of its distribution that have yet to be viewed by the public.
-As a result, the Muzakki think that Zakat management companies do not allocate Zakat monies to Mustahik in an equal manner.
-Zakat management organizations must endeavor to provide monthly collection and distribution records so that Muzakki may trust the invitation to pay Zakat at amil Zakat institutions or other Zakat management organizations.
+It can be seen in this study that the influence of religious leaders has no significant positive effect on the intention to pay zakat, even though it is seen from the t-statistic value, which has a positive, although not significant, nature.
+This, it can be interpreted that the influence of religious leaders can have a positive effect on the intention to pay zakat of professional muzakki, but the results are not significant.
+It can be concluded that the muzakki are not influenced by religious leaders/preachers/amil zakat.
+They pay professional zakat because they have to spend 2.5% of their wealth.
+This research is in line with Saad et al. (2020) and Cokrohadisumarto et al. (2020), that some zakat payers (muzakki) see that religious leaders/amil zakat recommend paying zakat at an amil zakat institution, whereas they see that distribution by amil zakat institutions is not evenly distributed for them.
+In this case, it can be seen that the amil zakat institution or zakat management organization lacks reports on the impact of its distribution not yet seen by the public.
+Therefore, the muzakki assume that zakat management organizations are not evenly distributed in terms of distributing zakat funds to mustahik.
+Therefore, zakat management organizations must strive to publish monthly collection and distribution reports so that muzakki has confidence in the invitation to pay zakat at amil zakat institutions or other zakat management organizations.

-H3 shows that peer influence has no substantial impact on intention (in term of paying Zakat).
+H3 shows that peer influence has no substantial impact on intention (in the term of paying zakat).
 Thus, this hypothesis is not accepted.
-The peer influence referred to in this study is the influence of friends because friends can influence the decision of the Zakat payer (Muzakki) to obey or disobey him in paying Zakat (Saad et al., 2020).
-In the context of Zakat, friends can advise, educate, and invite someone to carry out the obligation to pay Zakat.
+The peer influence referred to in this study is the influence of friends because friends can influence the decision of the zakat payer (muzakki) to obey or disobey him in paying zakat (Saad et al., 2020).
+In the context of zakat, friends can advise, educate, and invite someone to carry out the obligation to pay zakat.

 Peer influence is also included in the composition of subjective norms in the Theory of Planned Behavior (TPB).
-Subjective norms in this study are used to see how Muzakki determine their norms by considering other people's opinions about their behavior in paying Zakat.
-The influence of peer influence on intention (in the term of paying Zakat) implies that if Zakat payers (Muzakki) are influenced by friends who educate and invite them to pay Zakat, it will lead to the emergence of a desire to pay Zakat.
-So that peer influence can be employed as a measurement technique for Muzakki conduct to generate their intention to pay professional Zakat.
-The results of this study prove that peer influence has a positive and insignificant effect on the intention to pay Zakat.
+Subjective norms in this study are used to see how muzakki determine their norms by considering other people's opinions about their behavior in paying zakat.
+The influence of peer influence on intention (in the term of paying zakat) implies that if zakat payers (muzakki) are influenced by friends who educate and invite them to pay zakat, it will lead to the emergence of a desire to pay zakat.
+So that peer influence can be employed as a measurement technique for muzakki conduct to generate their intention to pay professional zakat.
+The results of this study prove that peer influence has a positive and insignificant effect on the intention to pay zakat.
 It is seen from the results of the t-statistic that the value is positive.
-The influence of peer influence do the intention to pay Zakat is not significant.
-The intention to pay professional Zakat is not influenced by their friends, but they pay professional Zakat because they must spend 2.5% of their wealth.
-In line with the result, both Saad et al. (2020) and Hakimi et al. (2021) agree that the viewpoint of a friend has a very modest effect on causing a person's intention to pay Zakat.
-Consequently, the Zakat Management Institution influences the Zakat payers' intents.
-Concerning the distribution of their professional Zakat, Muzakki in Indonesia are unaffected by the views or opinions of their closest friends or acquaintances who are affiliated with Zakat management entities.
+The influence of peer influence on the intention to pay zakat is not significant.
+The intention to pay professional zakat is not influenced by their friends, but they pay professional zakat because they must spend 2.5% of their wealth.
+In line with the result, Both Saad et al. (2020) and Hakimi et al. (2021) agree that the viewpoint of a friend has a very modest effect on causing a person's intention to pay zakat.
+Consequently, the Zakat Management Institution influences the zakat payers' intents.
+Concerning the distribution of their professional zakat, muzakki in Indonesia are unaffected by the views or opinions of their closest friends or acquaintances who are affiliated with zakat management entities.
 It is desired that the Zakat Management Organization will improve its performance in order to prevent the public from expressing unfavorable ideas or criticisms.